 In the past—the recent past, as a matter of fact—the only way to get a close-up view of a talented fly tier working at the vise was spending face-time with a talented fly tier.
 But thanks to many generous fly anglers posting videos on the internet, there has never been more or better fly tying information available.
 That said, the videos vary wildly in quality, with some being decidedly more watchable than others.
 Here are a few of my favourite sites.

-Tightline Productions: One of the best is Tightline Productions, which has two excellent Vimeo channels, one devoted to Saltwater Fly Patterns and one for Practical Patterns.
-Tightline’s videos are professionally shot, lit, edited and narrated, and the ties are straightforward, with more than 70 nymph, streamer and dry-fly patterns, including both classics and innovative modern flies.
+Some of the very best fly-tying videos are by Tightline Productions.
+Tightline’s 200-plus videos are professionally shot, lit, edited and narrated, and the ties are straightforward, with more than 70 nymph, streamer and dry-fly patterns, including both classics and innovative modern flies.
 By the way, I discovered the site a few years ago when, at 11 P.M. the night before a fly-in trip for pike, I was tying to figure out how to properly tie a Lefty’s Deceiver.
 (I did, and the Deceivers were absolutely lethal, especially in white and chartreuse.)

-Copper Fly: For true novices, CoppyFly.net has something a little different instead of patterns, its video page has short clips demonstrating basic skills, such as starting the tying thread, tying the half-hitch and whip-finish knots.
+For true novices, Copper Fly has something a little different instead of patterns, its video page has short clips demonstrating basic skills, such as starting the tying thread, tying the half-hitch and whip-finish knots.